-2.10.2.
-Product Regulation
+2.10.2 Product Regulation

-MDxHealth intends to bring its products to the market initially via testing services performed by a commercial CLIA-registered laboratory in the United States.
-At a later date, MDxHealth may itself or with partners offer the tests in Europe as CE-marked kits or in the U.S. as FDA-approved kits; however the priority in the near-future will be the development and commercialization of U.S.-CLIA service tests.
+MDxHealth intends to bring its products to the market initially via testing services performed by its commercial CLIAaccredited laboratory in the United States.
+Currently, MDxHealth plans that it will be offering the tests in Europe with a partner(s) as CE-marked kits or in the U.S. as FDA-approved test; however the priority in the near-future will be the development and commercialization of U.S.CLIA service tests.

-Commercialization of testing services in service laboratories in the United States is governed by quality system provisions outlined in the congressional Clinical Laboratory Improvement Amendments CLIA.
-When tests are commercialized as diagnostic kits in the United States, they require regulatory approval by the Food and Drug Administration (FDA).
+Commercialization of testing services in service laboratories in the United States is governed by quality system provisions outlined in the congressional Clinical Laboratory Improvement Amendments of 1988 (CLIA).
+When tests are commercialized as diagnostic kits in the United States, they require regulatory approval by the Food and Drug Administration (FDA) either through a 510(k) (Class II) or Premarket Approval (PMA) (Class III) .
 In Europe, diagnostic test kits must bear the regulatory CE-mark, which is an assertion that the product is in conformance with the European Union In-Vitro Diagnostics Directive.

-It is MDxHealth's intention to seek directly the necessary approval when needed.
-It has recently hired a Director Regulatory Affairs & Quality Systems and has begun a number of regulatory initiatives.
-The CLIA certificate will regulate work performed and will define standards covering personnel, facilities administration, quality systems and proficiency testing.
-To maintain its CLIA certificate, MDxHealth will be subject to survey and inspection every two years to assess clients with program standards which may change over time.
-MDxHealth currently has established a CLIA-registered lab in the United States.

-In addition to CLIA requirements, the Company will be subject to various state laws.
+The Company's Irvine, California laboratory facility has procured the required Federal and state licensures necessary to conduct testing within the U.S. In addition to the CLIA certificate of accreditation, the Irvine facility has been accredited by the College of American Pathologists.
+The College of American Pathologists (CAP) is an accrediting agency for the Centers for Medicare and Medicaid Services (CMS).
+The CAP certificate regulates work performed and defines standards covering personnel, facilities administration, quality systems and proficiency testing for the Company's U.S. lab facility.
+To maintain its CAP certificate, MDxHealth will be subject to survey and inspection every two years to assess its compliance to the CLIA standards.
+Additionally, although not required to perform clinical laboratory testing in the U.S., certification to ISO 9001:2008 has been obtained through DEKRA notified body and registrar.
+This certification is important since it is recognized by the pharmaceutical industryIn addition to CLIA requirements, the Irvine facility is subject to various state laws.
 CLIA provides that a state may adopt laboratory regulations that are more stringent than those under federal law, and a number of states have instituted their own out-of-state licensure requirements.
-Currently the states of, New York, Maryland, Pennsylvania, Rhode Island, Florida and California have implemented such regulation license procedures.
-State laws similar to federal laws may require that laboratory personnel meet certain qualifications, specify certain quality controls, or prescribed record maintenance requirements as well as proficiency testing.
+Currently the states of New York, Maryland, Pennsylvania, Rhode Island, Florida and California have implemented such licensing requirements.
+State laws in addition to the federal laws require that laboratory personnel meet certain qualifications, specify performance of quality control, and prescribed record maintenance requirements as well as proficiency testing.

 Laboratory-developed tests (LDTs) are tests which are used solely within one laboratory and are not distributed or sold to any other labs or health care facilities.
-LDTs still must go through rigorous validation procedures and meet performance criteria before results are used for decisions regarding patient care.
-Several governmental and non-governmental entities regulate and guide the development and validation of LDTs.
-The federal government, through the Centers for Medicare and Medicaid Services (CMS) (CLIA) highly regulate development, evaluation, and use of lab-developed assays.
+LDTs still must go through rigorous analytical and/or clinical validation procedures and meet performance criteria before results are used for decisions regarding patient care.
+The federal government, through the CMS, highly regulate the development, evaluation, and use of LDTs.